martinhlavacek/haxe-react-mmvc-default/README.md

 - watch changes on html and js files (if rebuild application and server runs then gulp runs automatic reload).

-This sample includes haxe, react, yloader, msignal, nodejs and gulp
+This sample includes haxe, react, yloader, msignal, nodejs and gulp.

 Install
 -------